 The celebration closed with a traditional sheep crossing over the London Bridge, with sheep from the La Paz County/Colorado River Indian Tribe 4H Youth Program.

-Today the historic and, some say, haunted bridge is the second-largest tourist draw in Arizona, topped only by the Grand Canyon.
+McCulloch’s unusual idea has paid off in spades.
+Today the historic and, some say, haunted bridge is the most-visited built attraction in Arizona.
 Attracting visitors from around the world, its many fans include photographers, filmmakers, travel writers, history buffs, boaters, kayakers, paddle boarders and music lovers at live concerts under its acoustical arches.
+Lake Havasu City is currently home to over 57,000 residents and a major driving force for tourism and industry in the region.

 Did you know?
 The London Bridge is known as the world’s largest antique and the world’s most expensive souvenir.
 Discover more fun facts about the London Bridge.